paoloose/urn/README.md

     You can use `splits/sotn.json` as an example.
 You can place the split files wherever you want, just open them when starting urn.

+- How can I define custom icons for my splits?

+    This is currently not possible.
+See [https://github.com/paoloose/urn/issues/7](https://github.com/paoloose/urn/issues/7) for a workaround (or if you want to help to implement this).

 - Can I contribute?

     Yes, you can contribute by making [pull requests](https://github.com/paoloose/urn/pulls),